AB9IL/Skywave-Linux-v4/README.md

 Requires Rofi and / or fzf.
 Provide easy and rapid access to favorite stations on WebSDR or KiwiSDR servers.
 Supports simultaneous "multi site" monitoring.

 #### sshuttle-controller.sh:
 Requires sshuttle and Rofi or fzf.
 SSH tunneling application for anti-censorship when VPNs are being blocked.
 It now presents a menu from which the user selects from multiple servers (or different accounts on one server).
-The server list is written to ~/.config/sshuttle/sshuttle.conf.
-Each line should contain three space separated fields: ip-address username port.
+Server data is taken from the standard openssh configuration file (~/.ssh/config).
+Be sure to set up all applicable settings, especially for key based / no password logins.
 Call the script with no arguments to run in CLI mode with fzf; add the argument "gui" to use Rofi.

 #### vimwiki:
 Requires Neovim with Vimwiki plugin.
 Take notes in markdown format, fully linkable and searchable.